-The St Giles Group now consists of seven medium/large, year-round centres: Brighton, Cambridge, Eastbourne, London Central and London Highgate in the UK; New York City in the USA; and Vancouver in Canada.
-We also run a thriving Summer Camp operation for 'Juniors' aged 8-18 and last year we ran 10 camps in the UK, USA and Canada.
+The St Giles Group now consists of five medium/large, year-round centres: Brighton, Cambridge, Eastbourne, London Central and London Highgate.
+We also run a thriving Summer Camp operation for 'Juniors' aged 8-18.
 Approximately 10,000 students per year from around 100 countries attend a St Giles centre every year.

 All the year-round St Giles centres in the UK are accredited by the British Council and Brighton and London Central are accredited by the Independent Schools Inspectorate (ISI).
 Furthermore, all our UK schools are members of English UK.
 In 2012 St Giles International UK achieved a '3 star' award from the EL Gazette for being the only UK English Language group to achieve top grades in the ISI inspection scheme.
-The New York City and San Francisco schools are members of English USA and accredited by the CEA.
-The Vancouver centre is an accredited member of Languages Canada.
 In 2015 St Giles International was granted the very prestigious Queen's Award for Enterprise in International Trade.